Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Introduction

 {\bf Empirical example findings:} Our analysis reveals several key insights into how users interact with news articles of varying bias and reliability on Facebook.
 For instance, we show that users tend to engage more deeply in private discussions than in public ones, irrespective of the news class.
 When considering the news class, we highlight that users exhibit relatively higher deep interaction levels with highly-unreliable content.
 Our results also show that reliable news content has significantly lower private interaction shares compared to the highly-reliable or even unreliable content.

-\textbf{Example beneficiaries}: Our methodology and findings contribute to a better understanding of the dynamics of news sharing and interaction on Facebook and provide valuable insights for multiple stakeholders.
-For example, considering the significant impact that social media interactions have on content and platform popularity~\cite{rajapaksha2018inspecting}, our findings on how bias and reliability influence user engagement in public vs. private spheres can aid media researchers and journalists.
-These insights can inform more effective news content creation and distribution strategies for enhanced audience engagement.
-For content moderators of platforms such as Facebook, the analysis offers data-driven guidance on where moderation efforts may be most needed to curb the spread of problematic content.
-For policymakers and regulators, our findings illustrate how user privacy settings impact news content engagement types and interaction depth.
-Notably, highly unreliable news receives more private discussion engagement share compared to the broader unreliable category.
+\textbf{Example beneficiaries}: Our methodology and findings contribute to a better understanding of news sharing and interaction dynamics on Facebook, offering valuable insights for various stakeholders.
+Media researchers and journalists can use our analysis of how bias and reliability shape engagement in public and private spheres for improved content creation and distribution strategies.
+For content moderators, the analysis offers data-driven guidance on prioritizing efforts to curb the spread of problematic content.
+For policymakers, we highlight how privacy settings influence engagement patterns, with highly unreliable news, for example, garnering more engagement in the private sphere.
 These results underscore how platform design choices can influence selective exposure and engagement, potentially exacerbating issues like ideological polarization and misinformation spread.

-\textbf{Roadmap:} Sect.~\ref{sec:method} explains our multi-faceted research design, including news article selection, labeling, interactions data collection, and the processing steps taken to ensure fair comparisons between public and private engagement.
+\textbf{Roadmap:} Sect.~\ref{sec:method} explains our research design, including news article selection, labeling, data collection, and the processing steps taken to ensure fair comparisons.
 The resulting dataset is summarized in Sect.~\ref{sec:dataset}.
 Sect.~\ref{sec:private_vs_public} analyzes public vs. private dynamics both from a high-level aggregated perspective (Sect.~\ref{sec:aggregated_analysis_public_interaction_share}) and then using a detailed statistical analysis (Sect.~\ref{sec:granular_statistical_analysis}).
-In Sect.~\ref{sec:deep_vs_shallow_interactions}, we turn our attention to differences in the depth of interactions.
-Sect.~\ref{sec:correlations_based_analysis} concludes our analysis with a correlation-based analysis between public and private interactions.
-Discussion of the key findings is provided in Sect.~\ref{sec:discussion}.
-Finally, related works (Sect.~\ref{sec:related_works}) and conclusions (Sect.~\ref{sec:conclusions}) are presented.
+In Sect.~\ref{sec:deep_vs_shallow_interactions}, we turn our attention to differences in the depth of interactions. {Topic and top-publishers analysis are provided in Sects.~\ref{sec:topic_analysis} and~\ref{sec:top_publishers}.} Finally, related works (Sect.~\ref{sec:related_works}) and conclusions (Sect.~\ref{sec:conclusions}) are presented.